Darleanow/Project-Alcia/README.md

 A text-based RPG game.

-Made with love using VS2022.
+Made with love using neovim.

-**DISCLAIMER**: If you read the source code, take before anti-vomit pills, you'll probably need them :D

 # Building Project Alcia

-**Please note that back in time I wasn't sure about was I was doing, so it's only available on Windows, and too disgusting to be reworked**

 Welcome, hero! 🌟 Ready to compile the epic saga of *Alcia* on your machine?
 Grab your coder's sword and follow the steps below to set up your development environment and start contributing to the realms of Alcia.
-Here's how to build the project using Visual Studio 2022—because even wizards need the right spells to conjure greatness!
+Here's how to build the project using CMake.

 ## Prerequisites

-Before we embark on this quest, you’ll need a few magical artifacts:

-- **Visual Studio 2022** - Ensure you have the latest version installed and ready.
-- **CMake** - For managing the dark arts of building complex projects.
-- **Git** - To clone the repository and keep track of all the ancient scrolls.
+- A C++23 compatible Compiler
+- CMake
+- Git

 ## Cloning the Repository

-First, open your favorite terminal, or use the integrated terminal in Visual Studio, and clone the repository:

 ```bash
 git clone https://github.com/Darleanow/Project-Alcia.git